-The SiB Colombia is the national node of GBIF, its purpose is to provide open access to biological biodiversity information and promote its use.
+SiB Colombia is the national node of GBIF; its purpose is to provide open access to biological biodiversity information and promote its use.

-Biodiversity in numbers is the synthesis of data available in the SiB Colombia portals, the objective of regionalization is to generate tools that allow access to relevant information of biodiversity of the regions both to the community and to the people in charge of making decisions about the territories.
+Biodiversity in numbers is the synthesis of data available in the SiB Colombia portals; the objective of regionalization is to generate tools that allow access to relevant information on the biodiversity of the regions both to the community and to the people in charge of making decisions about the territories.

 - 2 Developers